HEROMORA/La-Restaurante/README.md

 **After creating a successful order customer is promoted to a page where it contains the details of his order and date of the reservation**

-Everytime the user tries to login while having an upcomming reservation this page will appear to him.
+Every time the user tries to login while having an upcoming reservation this page will appear to him.
 Customer will be allowed to create a new Reservation and be navigated to the page where he can make a reservation when the time of his reservation is already over

 ### Waiters